The Adams differentials on the classes $h_j^3$: Code

-\begin{lem} The value of $T_j|T_{j+1} + d(c_j)$ modulo $(8,v_1^4)$ stabilizes for $j \geq 5$ in the sense that after expanding this cocycle as a sum of monomials in $t_1$ and $t_2$ we can increase $j$ by taking a termwise square. \end{lem}
+\begin{lem} The value of $T_j|T_{j+1} + d(c_j)$ mod $(8,v_1^4)$ stabilizes for $j \geq 5$ in the sense that after expanding this cocycle as a sum of monomials (with coefficient 1) in $t_1$ and $t_2$ we can increase $j$ by taking a termwise square. \end{lem}

-\begin{proof} We've already expanded $T_j|T_{j+1}$ using the formula for $\Delta(t_1^{2^{n+3}})$.
-From this we can read off that the conclusion of the lemma is valid for this part of the cocycle once $j \geq 3$.
-Examining the terms which appear in $c_j$ we see that they are all produced from products and bars of the following terms
+\begin{proof} From \Cref{exm:tjtj1mod8} we see that the expression $T_j|T_{j+1}$ mod 8 (and therefore mod $(8,v_1^4)$) stabilizes for $j \geq 3$.
+From \Cref{dfn:cj}, we see that $c_j$ can be expressed as the sum of products and tensors of the following terms (powers of $t_1,t_2$ are written in the form $a \cdot 2^{j-2}$ for easier comparison):

-where the underlined terms only appear with coefficient 2.
-The formulas provided above then give us the desired stabilization once $j \geq 5$. \end{proof}